python/cpython/Doc/library/stdtypes.rst

 CPython has a global limit for converting between :class:`int` and :class:`str` to mitigate denial of service attacks.
 This limit *only* applies to decimal or other non-power-of-two number bases.
-Hexidecimal, octal, and binary conversions are unlimited.
+Hexadecimal, octal, and binary conversions are unlimited.
 The limit can be configured.

 The :class:`int` type in CPython is an abitrary length number stored in binary